siavava/portfolio/PURESCRIPT.md

 must actually change (it does, since the path is in it) for the compiled `foreign.js` to be recopied.

-`purs:build` runs `spago build --pure` — the lockfile is authoritative and spago skips its registry refresh (which clones two git repos and costs about a minute on a cold CI machine).
-After changing dependencies in a `spago.yaml`, run `bunx spago install` once to refresh `spago.lock`.
+`purs:build` builds through `scripts/spago-build.mjs`, which runs
+`spago build --pure`.
+The lockfile pins package resolution (after changing dependencies in a `spago.yaml`, run `bunx spago install` once to refresh `spago.lock`), but `--pure` does not prevent spago from cloning the two purescript registry repos whenever its global cache is cold — and a CI home directory always is, costing about a minute per build.
+On CI (`VERCEL`/`CI`) the wrapper therefore points `XDG_CACHE_HOME` into `node_modules/.cache`, which Vercel persists across deployments: the clone happens once and warm builds skip it.
+(Local caches are untouched — macOS spago caches under `~/Library/Caches/spago-nodejs` and ignores XDG.)

 Two consumers resolve `#purs` differently in production: vite reads the package `imports` field, but nitro's rollup does not — every